pablodecm/phd_thesis/src/103_chapter_3.md

 ### Parameter Estimation {#sec:param_est}

-Another inference problem that can be defined based on the observed data, is parameter estimation, whose goal can be generally be defined as the determination of the possible or optimal values that the parameters of a statistical model in relation to a set of observations.
+Another inference problem that can be defined based on the observed data, is parameter estimation, whose goal can generally be defined as the determination of the possible or optimal values that the parameters of a statistical model in relation to a set of observations.
 Two types of parameter estimation problems